-De Ligt Shrugs Off Barcelona Transfer Talk
+De Ligt shrugs off Barcelona transfer talk

-Matthijs de Ligt says he has had no contact with Barcelona and is happy at Juventus as he feels like a "fish in water" in Turin.

-De Ligt endured a difficult second season at Juve, suffering injuries and spending time on the sidelines after testing positive for coronavirus.
+De Ligt endured a difficult second season at Juve, suffering injuries and spending time on the sidelines after testing positive for COVID-19.

 The Netherlands centre-back has been linked with a move after the Bianconeri could only finish fourth in Serie A, resulting in head coach Andrea Pirlo being replaced by Massimiliano Allegri.

-Barca are among the clubs reported to keen on De Ligt, but the 21-year-old is not seeking pastures new.
+Barca is among the clubs reported to keen on De Ligt, but the 21-year-old is not seeking pastures new.

-He told ESPN Netherlands: "I am very happy at Juve.
+He said: "I am very happy at Juve.
 I feel like a fish in water.

 "Despite the team performances not being as good, I feel good on the field and appreciated.
 Would they want to let me go?
 There are plenty of clubs that have money problems, but you should ask the club."